open-organization/open-org-distributed-work-guide/szacks-building-cohesive-remote-teams.md

 Instant messaging or chat is interactive communication, though you may miss a lot of verbal and non-verbal clues.
 Emojis are often used to try and convey tone, and as such it is recommended to use them even in business conversation.
 You do have to be careful not to overuse them, and to keep the tone professional.
-While using chat, a lot of people tend to use informal jargon, such as "u" or "ur" instead of "you" and "your".
+While using chat, many people tend to use informal jargon, such as "u" for "you" or "ur" for "your."
 Before doing this, you should set standards with your team as to what is considered acceptable communication.
 If you are chatting with people you don't normally work with, always use full spelling and complete sentences until such standards are established.